Large-N limit of spontaneous superradiance: Superradiance in the presence of incoherent loss

 \section{Superradiance in the presence of incoherent loss}

 Since incoherent loss competes with superradiance and is virtually unavoidable in realistic settings, an important question is whether it may preclude superradiance in certain regimes.
-We answer this question in two parts. (i) We derive the exact solution as $N\to\infty$, which shows that in the large-$N$ limit, superradiance always persists. (ii) We calculate the threshold atom number $N$ above which signatures of superradiance emerge as a function of $\gamma$.
+We answer this question in two parts.
+First, we derive the exact solution as $N\to\infty$, which shows that in the large-$N$ limit, superradiance always persists (\cref{sec:loss_solution}).
+Second, the question then arises whether there is a critical emitter number that is needed to observe superradiance.
+This is of experimental relevance particularly in systems in which $\gamma$, the ratio of free-space decay to waveguide decay, is large.
+We answer this by calculating the threshold emitter number $N$ above which signatures of superradiance emerge as a function of $\gamma$ (\cref{sec:threshold}).
+Finally we also compute how many photons decay into free space on average (\cref{sec:incoherent_number}).